-- 4.7.1 Students who fail to re-register within one month without good reason will be charged a late registration fee. - 4.7.2 Students who fail to re-register may be deemed to have abandoned their studies. - 5.
-Assessment of Progress - 5.1 The progress of research students will be assessed during and at the end of each Part relevant to their programme of study as defined in paragraph 3 above.
-Attendance and engagement will also be monitored on an ongoing basis through supervisory meetings.
-Should major concerns arise between scheduled assessment points for the student's Part, supervisors may refer a student to the Director of Doctoral Programmes or their nominee who, acting on behalf of the Dean of School, may invoke the procedures for Termination of Studies for Failure to Participate as set out in Paragraphs 22 to 25 of Regulation IX. - 5.2 The submissions required of students and the criteria by which they will be judged for each Part are set out in the table below (also see paragraph 5.5 for modifications for Part-Time students):
+- 4.7.1 Students who fail to re-register within one month of the required date without good reason will be charged a late registration fee. - 4.7.2 In accordance with the provisions of Regulation IX, any students who fail to re-register as a student of the University within two months of the required date may be deemed by the Academic Registrar to have abandoned their studies and the student's registration will be terminated.

+5. Assessment of Progress

+5.1 The progress of research students will be assessed during and at the end of each Part relevant to their programme of study as defined in paragraph 3 above.
+Attendance and engagement will also be monitored on an ongoing basis through regular supervisory meetings.
+Should major concerns arise between scheduled assessment points for the student's Part, supervisors may refer a student to the Director of Doctoral Programmes or their nominee who, acting on behalf of the Dean of School, may invoke the procedures for Termination of Studies for Failure to Participate as set out in Paragraphs 22 to 25 of Regulation IX.

+5.2 The submissions required of students and the criteria by which they will be judged for each Part are set out in the table below Timing and submission requirements are based on full-time study.
+Part-time students should refer to paragraph 5.5.